13-year-old double-murder suspect escapes after Robeson County court appearance

 Jericho, who is from Lumberton, was one of two people arrested October 17 for the double homicide, which happened October 15.
 He and Derrick Deshawn Hunt, 19, also of Lumberton were arrested at a home on Belyn Road in Rowland and charged in the deaths of brothers Frank and Adam Thomas.

+Nikki Jacobs, Jericho's mother, told ABC11 that her son was always troubled and blamed the county for not helping her son all of the times she reached out for assistance.

+"You're telling the social workers and the mental health workers and the social services that that's what your problem is and you're calling them every day.
+Then that's something that should've been done a long time ago," she said.
+"But they going to wait until he's charged with these other charges"

-After the arrest, Sheriff Burnis Wilkins said the deadly incident had a "drug component to it."
+After the arrest, Wilkins said the deadly incident had a "drug component to it."

 The sheriff's office described the escaped teen as about 5 feet tall, 110 pounds, with brown eyes and hair.
 He was last seen wearing a white T-shirt and beige pants.